Celegast/powerplay-parser/README.md

 1. **Fetch system list** — reads col B of the Google Sheet and writes it to `input.txt` (picks up any priority changes the group made since the last run)
 2. **In-game capture** — launches `auto_capture.py`; switch to Elite Dangerous when prompted
-3. **Upload** — pushes UM, RF, timestamp, and CP-bar images to the sheet
+3. **Upload** — pushes UM, RF, timestamp, and CP-bar images to the sheet in batches of 10 systems per request to avoid Apps Script execution timeouts

 **Running steps individually:**